How To Avoid Common Problems With Gerber File During PCB Manufacturing Process

 Inner clearance can be defined as the minimum clearance required between the drill hole and the interconnected, adjacent inner layer copper on the printed circuit board.
 If the inner clearance is not sufficient, it can cause short circuit in the inner copper layer during the drilling process.

-Errors in designing Composite layers
+Errors in Making Composite layers

 Some design software’s use compositing of layers while creating design specifications for individual layers.
 This can include layers with both positive and negative images and while compositing can help speed up the process it can also cause errors especially if the images are not combined properly to create a single Gerber file for each layer.

 Gerber file errors can prove to be a costly and time consuming, not to mention completely avoidable.
-Ensure your PCB designing, manufacturing and fabrication process remains error free depends a lot on ensuring Gerber files are accurate and complete, which is possible by practicing the following steps
+Ensure your PCB Making, manufacturing and fabrication process remains error free depends a lot on ensuring Gerber files are accurate and complete, which is possible by practicing the following steps

 - When it comes to ensuring error free operations, there is nothing like establishing best practices at every step of the design and manufacturing process.
 This includes checking the Gerber files for completeness, correctness and length as well as validity.